Umberto Eco (born,

 It is an unusual book which begins with two contradictory

 centuries that book [the Bible] has been read as the source of truth.

 The Pope should be reminded that if God wanted us to pray

 outdoors, he wouldn’t have given us multi-million dollar cathedrals.

-My humble friend, we know not how to live this
+My humble friend, we know not how

-life which is so short yet seek one that never ends.
+to live this life which is so short yet seek one that never ends.

-We thank God for having created this world, and
+We thank God for having created

 where the wrongs of this one are corrected.